i18next/react-i18next-gitbook/latest/usetranslation-hook.md

 const { t, i18n } = useTranslation(['ns1', 'ns2', 'ns3']);
 t($ => $.key); // will be looked up from namespace ns1 t($ => $.key, { ns: 'ns2' }); // will be looked up from namespace ns2

+// since react-i18next v17.0.7 / i18next v26.0.10 a selector path whose first
+// segment matches a *secondary* namespace is routed to that namespace too: t($ => $.ns2.key); // will be looked up from namespace ns2 t($ => $.ns3.deep.key); // will be looked up from namespace ns3
+// the primary namespace ('ns1' here) is never rewritten — `$.ns1.key` would
+// mean a literal sub-key inside ns1 rather than a switch.
 ```
 {% endtab %}
 {% endtabs %}